Jeevan200431/PhishingWebsiteDetector/README.md

 ```bash
 streamlit run app.py
  ```
-##Clone the repository, install dependencies, and run
+Clone the repository, install dependencies, and run

-##Thank You for Visiting!
+###Thank You for Visiting!
-### hope you founnd this project useful